 He is a blind prophet.
 He knows everything but refuses to disclose it to Oedipus Rex.
 Characters like Teiresias are warnings for Oedipus Rex.
 In fact, characters like Creon and Teiresias are juxtaposed with Oedipus Rex; they are compared in the play.
 If Teiresias is physically blind then Oedipus Rex is mentally blind.
 He is well wisher of Thebes but also does not want to harm the king while disclosing the reality.

 He is the father of Oedipus Rex and the former king of Thebes but this fact is only disclosed at the end of the play.
 Jocaste is his former wife.
 He was cursed that his son would kill him and marry his wife.
 Oedipus Rex, in an encounter, kills him on the way to Thebes.

 She is the daughter of Oedipus Rex.
 In this play, she has a minor role but in the latter plays of Sophocles, she appears as a significant character.

 The only son of Oedipus Rex.

 Son of Creon

-It was a Greece concept to present chorus as character of the play.
+It was a Greece concept to present the chorus as a character of the play.
 Chorus served the purpose of singing songs and briefing the audience.